Omar Fattah was a swimmer growing up. He hated swimming for sport. He wanted to be aggressive and hit something.

 “This past junior season, I had four seniors on my depth chart.
 I was a fourth stringer before the season started and I beat every single one of them out for a starting position.
 That’s just the kind of character I want to impose on people that coaches don’t really understand.
 The amount of effort I put into my game, the amount of effort I put into my life.
 I try to carry them out and [succeed].
 In the game of football, we use it as a tool to get somewhere bigger in life.”

 Fattah believes he can bring great character and positive energy to a university on and off the field.
-He loves helping people whether it’s making people or his teammates smile and laugh or helping out in the class room.
+He loves helping people whether it’s making other people happy, his teammates smile and laugh or helping out in the classroom.

 “…This stuff goes both ways, you build that connection with one another as teammates and even as regular classmates who go to the same school just looking out for each other trying to benefit each other in any way we can.
 I’ll bring a little diversity too.
 Some people, they haven’t met…I’m one of the few Muslims at that school and I’m a great Muslim for anybody to meet.
 So being that in someone’s life, I enjoy that and hope to open more eyes for more kids,” he said.